peterfarrar/principles-of-management-notes/notes_ch_05.md

 10. Work against corruption, including extortion and bribery

 ### MNEs Corporate Cultures
 Establishing ethical corporate culture abroad is challenging.
-Must recognize an respect local ethics and values, take a multicultural approach, and employ a diverse workforce.
+It must recognize and respect local ethics and values, take a multicultural approach, and employ a diverse workforce.
 **Hanna**'s five strategic questions for organizations doing business abroad.
 1. “What do customers and stakeholders in our market expect from our organization?
 (Will their standard of living be raised?
 Will their cultural expectations be violated?)
 2. What is our strategy to be successful in this competitive marketplace?
 (What can we realistically hope to achieve?
 What results are we willing to commit to?)